Nadal battles through, Del Potro comes from behind

 Unfortunately for Lopez, he was unable to mark the occasion with a win, losing 6-2 6-4 6-2 to the Ukrainian.

-Marin Cilic, Kevin Anderson and John Isner were among the other first-round winners on Tuesday.
+Marin Cilic, Kevin Anderson and John Isner were among the other first-round winners.